 Despite worker strikes in Germany, France, Spain, Poland, and the USA, Amazon Prime Day carried on as usual.
 And although people were willing to bet that the website would crash again this year, everything ran smoothly.

 Homepages were peppered with ads.
 That’s Upcoming deals, Just launched, Spotlight deals, Lightning deals, and Deals ending soon.
 It’s hard to tell them apart.
-But it’s even harder to see how sellers with no active campaign could have topped these listings.
+But it’s even harder to see how sellers with no active Sellers and vendors have a variety of ad… More could have topped these listings.

 Prime Day 2019 Was Different

-For one thing, there’s been a shift from Vendor Central to Seller Central this year.
+For one thing, there’s been a shift from Vendor Central is an invite-only platfor… More to Amazon Seller Central is a portal or a h… More this year.
 So, sellers saw at least three changes on Amazon Prime Day:

 - More competition among 3P sellers, with access to IPI and their Buy Box percentage data from the VoC dashboard.

-- An advantage for those who signed up to Brand Registry and have access to analytics.
+- An advantage for those who signed up to Amazon Brand Registry is a tool that ena… More and have access to analytics.

-- More coverage for Our Brands and huge discounts on Amazon’s private label products.
+- More coverage for Our Brands and huge discounts on Amazon’s This is what you call products manufactu… More products.

 As for Amazon, it recently launched an Off to College shop with school and dorm essentials.
 And that was bad news for sellers.
 After all, who can compete with Prime Pantry, Prime Wardrobe, Amazon Renew offers, and Ava Phillippe’s Picks?